Code-Institute-Submissions/sypw/README.md

 I really liked it more that way.
 Also couple of times I encountered an issue in heroku app, even if it worked in Production.
 To fix that I had to set DEBUG to True in Heroku Config Vars, so I could see where the problem was.
+Now current version of my app is the same in both, GitHub and Heroku, and DEbug is set to True only in dev version.